nextmv-io/tour/working-with-collections/domains.md

 # ![ears](../img/ears.png) Domains

-Domains are a special type in Hop.
+Domains are a special type.
 A domain stores integers which typically represent potential choices.
 For example, a domain may represent the hours a shift might start or the destinations a traveler could arrive at.

 Structurally, a domain is an ordered, compact, set of integers.
 Domains maintain a minimal representation of ranges as we apply operators to them to create new ones.
 They are also, conveniently, immutable.

-Hop provides two domain types: `model.Domain` and `store.Domain`. `model.Domain`
+Nextmv's SDK provides two domain types: `model.Domain` and `store.Domain`.
-is just an integer domain, unattached to a store. `store.Domain` has many of the same methods but with similar mechanics to `store.Slice` and `store.Map`.
+`model.Domain` is just an integer domain, unattached to a store. `store.Domain` has many of the same methods but with similar mechanics to `store.Slice` and `store.Map`.
 Thus `model.Domain` is the underlying type for `store.Domain`, which must be associated with a store.

 Let's create a few domains to see how they work.